-As it turns out, a buddy who is both a gamer and a huge NFL fan rolled by, saw it on my table, and asked about it.
+As it turns out, a buddy who is both a gamer and a huge NFL fan who is always on a fantasy football site rolled by, saw it on my table, and asked about it.
 That was all I needed to crack it open and give it a test run.
 It wasn’t long before I realized what an amazing find it was as we played it three consecutive times and loved every single play.
 I’m not entirely sure that anything that cost ten dollars could be so satisfying without the requirement of a lighter and an air freshener!

 Inside the well illustrated box is a veritable sea of plastic and cardboard, all of outstanding quality.
 There are 22 very detailed, prepainted miniature footballers with color-coded bases that are equal to or better than the quality of Heroscape figures, 13 dice of varying colors and denominations including the coolest D6 die I have ever seen, a metal football on a stand that resembles an old pineapple grenade, two cardboard “locker room” boards, a bunch of “carnage” chits, and a big ass football field board that is about four feet across, maybe two wide, and that is made of three interlocking sections.
 All in all, it was an epic win purchase, just based on the components.